 Thus, sclerotherapy, being the most effective method of controlling telangiectasias and reticular veins (which is confirmed by the recommendations of the world's leading phlebological communities), is not without certain hidden dangers.
 In the treatment of telangiectasias, the consequence of the latter is:

 - A modern trend in combination therapies combining sclerotherapy and a transcutaneous laser.

-Eugene Zhorzovich Sandalov, surgeon, specialist in laser therapy of wounds, author of 21 printed work, (Yekaterinburg, Russia) presented the message: "The use of erbium laser radiation in the treatment of trophic ulcers and long-term non-healing wounds (the first experience in Russia)".
+Eugene Zhorzovich Sandalov, a surgeon, specialist in laser therapy of wounds, author of 21 publications, (Yekaterinburg, Russia) presented the message: "The use of erbium laser radiation in the treatment of trophic ulcers and long-term non-healing wounds (first experience in Russia)."

 Reports Sandalov E.Zh.
 (Ekaterinburg)

 For the treatment of long-lasting non-healing wounds, Eugene Zhorzovich proposed the use of Er: YAG laser radiation (wavelength 2,94 μm) in the short-pulse mode.
 Space-modulated Er: YAG laser radiation was also used using the SMA module to stimulate regeneration.
 The principle of the latter: in response to microtraining, microcirculation, metabolism and nutrition of tissues are intensified, the regeneration process is started.
 Thus, the treatment consisted of two stages:

 - Cleaning (debridement) - sanitation of a purulent-necrotic focus and removal of non-viable tissues - evaporation with instant surface heating up to 3000 ̊ C without coagulation of underlying tissues and minimal trauma to healthy tissues, the effect of sterilization of wound surfaces.